 Time to close up!
 The milky-white translucent diffuser that came with the profile would help mix the light from all the LEDs into a single glow.
 We cut the 2-meter long strip into matching lengths for our frame.
 You’re really supposed to slide it in, but because we’ve already glued everything together so we can’t.
 Instead, with some pressure, you can pop the strip in from the top.

 The LED strip came with a standard 5 wire connector at its end.
 You can strip each of these wires and plug them into the matching holes on the Gledopto controller directly.
 For some strange reason, we did need to swap the red and green wires for the RGB colours to be controlled correctly – it might just be a misprint on our controller or on our strip.
 The cables come out one end of the frame, the other end is closed off using the end-cap that we ordered with the profile.

 With the LEDs now powered we leaned the frame against a wall at an angle, to measure the optimal distance between frame and wall.
 We wanted a diffuse but still distinctly shaped glow, without having either visible LED highlights or washing out too much of the wall.
-The REFLEKTION site says they use a 7 centimeter spacer on their models, but the optimal distance is dependent on your combination of strip, profile and diffuser.
-For our build a distance of 3.5 centimeter turned out to be perfect!
+The REFLEKTION site says they use a 7-centimeter spacer on their models, but the optimal distance is dependent on your combination of strip, profile, and diffuser.
+For our build, a distance of 3.5 centimeters turned out to be perfect!